MehranZdi/Image_Denoising/README.md

 # Image denoising
-As you can figure out from the topic, this project tries to remove noises from images.
+As you can figure out from the topic, this project tries to remove noises from images by deep learning methods.

 ## Table of Contents
 - DataGenerator class : It's a suitable way to deal with huge datasets.
 Check [this](https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly) out